BEX-Express/BEX-API/source/includes/_login.md

   }
 ```

-To do so, you *include it as a header attribute* in the HTTP headers of the call you are making to the respective API endpoints.
-The attribute is to be titled **token**
+To do so, you *include it into the request header* when making a call to one of our endpoints.
+The header key is **token**.